freerobby/sendgrid_toolkit/README.md

 - - -

-If you believe an email address will no longer bounce and would like Sendgrid to deliver future emails to that address, you may delete the Bounce entry:
+If you believe an email address will no longer bounce and would like SendGrid to deliver future emails to that address, you may delete the Bounce entry:

     bounces.delete :email => "email@address.of.bounce.to.delete"